camunda/camunda-docs/docs/apis-tools/grpc.md

   // the assigned key of the decision requirements graph that this decision is
   // part of
   int64 decisionRequirementsKey = 6;
+  // the tenant ID of the deployed decision string tenantId = 7;
 }

 message DecisionRequirementsMetadata {